New progress in the inverse problem in the calculus of variations: Douglas's case IIa2 and an extension

 \section{Douglas's case IIa2 and an extension}

-In this section we give an extension to arbitrary dimension for one of the sub-cases of Douglas's semi-separated case using the EDS technique.
-This is the case for dimension $n=2$, as discussed in \cite{D41}, \cite{CSMBP94} and \cite{STP}, where $\bold \Phi$ is diagonalisable with distinct eigenvalues, one eigen-distribution of $\bold \Phi$ is integrable and the other is non-integrable and $[\nabla \Phi, \Phi]=0$.
-In $n=2$ $[\nabla\Phi, \Phi]=0$ is equivalent to $\Sigma^1$ being a differential ideal.
+In this section we shall explicitly deal with the inverse problem in arbitrary dimension $n$ given by a diagonalisable $\bold \Phi$ with distinct eigenvalues with exactly $n-1$ co-distributions being integrable.
+Our result here is given in Theorem \ref{case-2a2-n-results} at the end of the section.
+We note that this case may be considered as the extension of case IIa2 ($[\nabla\Phi, \Phi]=0$) or case III ($[\nabla\Phi, \Phi]\neq 0$) in the sense of Douglas' classification.
+In $n=2$, $[\nabla\Phi, \Phi]=0$ is equivalent to $\tilde \Sigma^1$ being a differential ideal.
 In higher dimensions the problem is rather complicated.
-In the $n=3$ case for instance, $[\nabla\Phi, \Phi]=0$ does not mean $\Sigma^1$ is a differential ideal anymore; and the cases of one non-integrable eigenspace and two non-integrable eigenspaces may both be considered for the extension of Douglas'case IIa2.
-In this section we shall explicitly deal with the extension to dimension $n$ given by a diagonalisable $\bold \Phi$ with distinct eigenvalues with exactly $n-1$ eigen-distributions being integrable.
-We note that this may be considered as the extension of case IIa2 ($[\nabla\Phi, \Phi]=0$) or case III ($[\nabla\Phi, \Phi]\neq 0$) in the sense of Douglas' classification.
-As shown in theorem \ref{DI-first-step-cond} this system is variational only when $\Sigma^1$ is a differential ideal.\\
+In the $n=3$ case for instance, $[\nabla\Phi, \Phi]=0$ does not mean $\tilde \Sigma^1$ is a differential ideal anymore; and the cases of one non-integrable co-distribution and two non-integrable co-distributions may both be considered for the extension of Douglas' case IIa2.